AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 \nabla \bar{J}=-\frac{1}{N} \sum_{n=1}^{N}\left(t_{n}-y_{n}\right) \boldsymbol{\phi}_{n}
 $$

 Now we need to pause a second here.
-As we pointed out this update is identical to a linear regression update without the activation function!
+As we pointed out, this update is identical to a linear regression update without the activation function!
 The main difference is in how we interpret the results and in how we require our model to work.
 In linear regression we are trying to come up with a prediction of a **value** $y_{n} .$ In logistic regression we are trying to come up with a **class** $y_{n} .$ The prediction is calculated using the logistic function while in linear regression there is no activation function at all.

 Hence we can extend **any of the previously covered algorithms** for linear regression to work equally on logistics regression and this is the beauty of it.
 For example, we can build a regularised stochastic gradient algorithm that uses the above update.
 We can also come up with a regularised batch update for logistic regression which is shown below.
-We show the vectorised version of the mini-batch similar to Algorithm 6 " however of course there is a vanilla mini-batch similar to the one for the perceptron and visa-versa (scroll to the right in the box to view all of the algorithm).
+We show the vectorised version of the mini-batch similar to Algorithm 6 " however of course there is a vanilla mini-batch similar to the one for the perceptron and vice-versa (scroll to the right in the box to view all of the algorithm).

 !!! algorithm-heading "Algorithm 2: Regularised Mini-Batch Stochastic Gradient Descent Updates for Logistic Regression Model with Radial Basis (see previous unit for other possible basis). "